-Annulment vs Divorce in Arizona
+Annulment vs. Divorce in Arizona

-- Marriages between parents and their children;
+- Marriages between parents and their children

-- Marriages between grandparents and their grandchildren;
+- Marriages between grandparents and their grandchildren

-- Marriages between brothers and sisters;
+- Marriages between brothers and sisters

-- Marriages between uncles and nieces;
+- Marriages between uncles and nieces

-- Marriages between aunts and nephews;
+- Marriages between aunts and nephews

 The Arizona Supreme Court in the case of Jackson v.
 Industrial Commission held that false representations of love and affection coupled with a fraudulent intent to deprive the other spouse of his or her property provided sufficient basis to annul the marriage in Arizona.

-The Arizona Supreme Court has gone as far to hold in the case of Southern Pacific C). vs. Industrial Commission that an annulment of a void or voidable marriage is permissible even if the same facts would provide a basis for a dissolution of marriage.
+The Arizona Supreme Court has gone as far to hold in the case of Southern Pacific C). vs. Industrial Commission that an annulment of a void or voidable marriage is permissible even if the same facts would provide a basis for a dissolution of the marriage.

 How Much Does it Cost to Get an Annulment in Arizona